5outh/textlunky/notes.md

 ## Saturday, February 15th

 From Feb.
-10th (above), an obvious choice for assigning IDs to entities would be to just convert their `Vector3` representation to a value in base 2 -- all of the numbers will be between 0 and 2, so we can easily map this to the values 0..17 (or 1..18) and have the player just choose when there is an ambiguity.
+10th (above), an obvious choice for assigning IDs to entities would be to just convert their `Vector3` representation to a value in base 2 -- all of the numbers will be between 0 and 2, so we can easily map this to the values 0..17 (or 1..18) and have the player just choose when there is an ambiguity. (done)

+Need a way to validate user commands.
+For example, players can't go up unless there is a rope/ladder in the room or if they have a jetpack (or climbing gloves and aren't in the center of the room)...etc.

+Need a way to select entities based on id values